Rajat Gupta gets two years in prison for insider trading

 Bill Gates, Microsoft Corp's (MSFT.O) co-founder, and former United Nations Secretary-General Kofi Annan were among 400 friends and luminaries who had written letters to the judge urging leniency.

-In his statement on Wednesday, the judge said the tip "was not only overwhelming, but it was disgusting in its implications ... a terrible breach of trust" at a time when Goldman Sachs was in turmoil.
+Rakoff said during the two-and-a-half hour sentencing proceedings that the t ip "was not only overwhelming, but it was disgusting in its implications ... a terrible breach of trust" at a time when Goldman Sachs was in turmoil.

 But the judge also said: "I have never encountered a defendant whose past history suggests such an extraordinary devotion ... to people in need."

+Gupta was born poor in India and orphaned as a teenager but rose to the top of the corporate and philanthropic elite.

-Gupta's sentence was less than the eight to 10 years sought by prosecutors, but more than the punishment of probation and community service in Rwanda that Gupta's lawyers had proposal.
+His sentence was less than the eight to 10 years sought by prosecutors, but more than the probation and community service in Rwanda sought by Gupta's lawyers.
 The judge dismissed that proposal as "a kind of Peace Corps for insider traders."

-The sentence was also less than some other insider trading defendants who went to trial and received four, five and even 10 years imprisonment.
+It was also less than some other insider trading defendants who were jailed for between four and 10 years.
 Rajaratnam is serving an 11-year prison sentence, one of the longest for insider trading.

 New York securities class action and shareholder rights lawyer Mark Rifkin said the judge "understood both sides of the argument, and the relatively light sentence he imposed balances Gupta's misuse of his position against a lifetime of good work."